chinamike65/hugo-tuolesi/content/book3/book3en.md

 The master of learning without hindrance is able to understand all the Buddhadharma, and can realize all the holy words of the Buddha as practical teachings.

-Master Khedrubje Gelek Pelzang praised: The Bodhisattva in India and the Master Buston in Tibet, although they have learned widely, are not as well-versed as Master Tsongkhapa.
+Master Khedrubje Gelek Pelzang praised:

+The Bodhisattvas in India and the Master Buston in Tibet, although they have learned widely, are not as well-versed as Master Tsongkhapa.

 The Kagyu sect has a teaching of Mahamudra, the Nyingma sect has a teaching of Dzogchen, the Sakya sect has a teaching of Dao and Fruit, and the Kadam sect has a teaching of impermanence and bodhicitta.

 However, the only one who can teach all the sutras spoken by the Buddha is the teaching of Tsongkhapa.
 For this reason, the scriptures created by the masters also have the following characteristics:

 Able to declare the complete path sequence for the upper, middle and lower foundations.

 They are all written by the masters themselves.

 Perfect and flawless, no one can refute it.

 It has characteristics not found in other scriptures.

 All the wise men rejoice and believe.

-In the early days of the precept-keeping master, the tenets of Tibetan Buddhism were relaxed, and Khedrubje Gelek Pelzang said in the biography of Master Tsongkhapa: "At the time when Buddhism in the snowy land was about to be destroyed and existed in name only, some monks even took the name of the mantle and bowl they used to become monks.
+In the early days of the precept-keeping master, the tenets of Tibetan Buddhism were relaxed, and Khedrubje Gelek Pelzang said in the biography of Master Tsongkhapa:

+"At the time when Buddhism in the snowy land was about to be destroyed and existed in name only, some monks even took the name of the mantle and bowl they used to become monks.
 Never heard of it."

 This shows how desolate Tibetan Buddhism was at that time, and the master was very distressed about it, so he strongly advocated the rectification of the precepts.

 The master's own body, speech, and mind rested in a pure and solemn state.
 Inspired by the master, monks in large and small monasteries in Tibetan areas gradually became pure and virtuous.